 - Requiring guests over 2 years old who are able to wear masks on the property.

-- Limiting the number of guests per group to 10 and requesting that all groups stay at least six feet away from other visitors.
+- Requesting that all groups stay at least six feet away from other visitors.

 - Requiring personnel to wear masks at all times, to not share tools, and to work physically distant from one another.
-Having office staff to continue to work remotely through the governor’s Phase 1.
+Having office staff work remotely.

 - Frequently disinfecting bathrooms and bathroom entry areas.